J3rey/MedGuide/README.md

 # MedGuide
-A Mobile Applicaiton that detects medicine consumption compatabilit
+A Mobile Applicaiton that detects medicine consumption compatability